 How did he do that?

-So, don’t beat yourself down if nobody speaks English in your family.
-You can be the first.
+So, don’t beat yourself down if nobody speaks English in your family, because you can be the first.
 Make sure you practice, a LOT.

 Life Doesn’t End At English

 One of my friends runs an English institute in a rural area in Delhi.
 There I met a girl who was desperate to learn English as if her life depended on it.
 She was so low on confidence because of poor English skills that I could hear her voice trembling.
 Apparently, despite her best efforts, nothing was working for her.

 So, I gave her the Guru Mantar: To Hell With English!

 If you’re not getting the knack of English the way you wanted, screw it.
 Don’t lose sleep over a language that’s not even your third language.
 Just remember to feel good in your skin.
 That’s the most important thing.